Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 - Double Point and Drakes Estero harbor seal pupping areas (as signed) are closed to all entry from March 1 to June 30 of each year.

-- Limantour Spit harbor seal pupping area (as signed) is closed to all entry from March 1 to June 30 of each year.
+- Limantour Spit harbor seal pupping area (as signed) is closed to all entry from March 1 through June 30 of each year.

-- Drakes Beach starting approximately southwest of the Ken Patrick Visitor Center from the edge of the bluffs to the ocean and continuing south to the current permanent elephant seal closure (see map in appendix) December 15 to March 15 of each year.
+- Drakes Beach starting at the bluff near the southwest end of the Drakes Beach Parking Lot and continuing south to the current permanent elephant seal closure (see map in appendix) December 15 through March 31 of each year.

 Snowy Plover Closures: